Table of Contents

 Comment by LBH: That plant came out perfect for a Scrog screen!
 I didn’t mean you can’t scrog with clones, just that you can’t do the 4-way LST method exactly as I’ve described in this tutorial.

-For me, the time involved in veg, being a perpetual, a clone only gets to be one nice arm by the time I need to move it to the screen where's from seed.
-With the 4 way LST, I can move them to flower a little quicker with similar to same results
+For me, the time involved in veg, being a perpetual, a clone only gets to be one nice arm by the time I need to move it to the screen.
+With the 4-way LST, I can move them to flower a little quicker with similar to same results

 From Shwagbag: Here is a Pure Power Plant a few days before chop using pretty much the same method.